Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Nurse Anesthetist Job Outlook

-According to the Bureau of Labor Statistics (BLS), employment of Nurse Anesthetists is expected to increase 26 percent by 2028.
-This soaring growth is much faster than the average for all occupations.
+According to the Bureau of Labor Statistics (BLS), employment of Nurse Anesthetists is expected to increase 40% by 2031.
+This growth is rising faster than the average for all occupations.
 The BLS has identified several factors for this likely growth, including an increased emphasis on preventive care and a greater demand for healthcare services from the aging population.

 In fact, APRNs can perform many of the same services as physicians:

-“APRNs will be increasingly utilized in team-based models of care, particularly in hospitals, offices of physicians, clinics, and other ambulatory care settings, where they will be needed to provide preventive and primary care… As states change their laws governing APRN practice authority, APRNs are being allowed to perform more services.
-They are also becoming more widely recognized by the public as a source for primary healthcare.”
+“APRNs will be increasingly used in team-based models of care, particularly in hospitals, offices of physicians, clinics, and other ambulatory care settings, where they will be needed to provide preventive and primary care… As states change their laws governing APRN practice authority, APRNs are being allowed to perform more services.
+APRNs also are being recognized more widely by the public as a source for primary healthcare.”

 Why You Should Pursue a Career as a CRNA

 Nurse Anesthesiology is an excellent career in the nursing field.
 Not only is it one of the top-paying careers, but a specialization like this can typically offer more career and networking opportunities.
 They can also offer an improved sense of fulfillment.
-When you pursue your nursing interests, you are likely to become a better nurse, too.
+When you pursue your interests in the nursing field, you are likely to become a better nurse and have greater job satisfaction too.